-When able, we invest excess cash in bank money-market funds, corporate debt securities or discrete short-term investments.
-Our interest income is sensitive to changes in the general level of interest rates in the U.S. If market interest rates were to change by 100 basis points from levels at December 31, 2022, we expect a corresponding change of approximately \$526,000 in interest income earned on our excess cash held in interest bearing accounts.
+When able, we invest excess cash in money-market funds, and in the past, corporate debt securities or discrete short-term investments.
+Our interest income is sensitive to changes in the general level of interest rates in the U.S. If market interest rates were to change by 100 basis points from levels at December 31, 2023, we expect a corresponding change of approximately \$431,000 in interest income earned on our excess cash held in interest bearing accounts.